cunytv/imm/README.md

 restructure_copy(copy_type, input_folder_path, output_directory, output_package_name=None, output_subfolder_name=None,do_fixity=None, do_delete=None, files_dict=None)

--copy_type is string value that is either 'archive,' delivery,' or 'one2one.'
+- copy_type is string value that is either 'archive,' delivery,' or 'one2one.'
 - input_folder_path is a string value
 - output_directory is a string value which designates just the directory destination, e.x. if you want the folder to be transferred to desk top, the output directory is /Desktop/ and not /Desktop/Foldername
 - output_package_name is a string that needs to be defined for archive and delivery transfers; a one-to-one copy will assume the output folder name is the same as the origin folder name